contentful/contentful-cli/docs/space/patch/README.md

 --space-id        Space id                                            [string] --dry-run         Do not save the changes to the Content Model [boolean] [default: false]
---yes      Do not ask for confirmation for each patch [boolean] [default: false]
+--yes      Do not ask for confirmation for each patch and publish changes automatically [boolean] [default: false]
 --patch-dir, -p                                                    [required]
 ``